Murdostoun: History

-The Murthock Family (1241-1296)

 The Family Murthock can be traced back as far as the reign of Alexander III of Scotland.

-The Scott Family (1296-1466)

 In 1296 Sir Richard Scott married the daughter and heiress of Murdostoun and became the owner of the properties of Murdostoun and Hardwood, and as feudal lord swore fealty to Edward I of England.
 Sir Richard died in 1320.
 His descendant, Sir David Scott, sat in the Parliament held in Edinburgh in 1487 as 'Dominus de Baccleuch.'
-His son, Sir Michael Scott, heir of Murdostoun, distinguished himself at the Battle of Halidon Hill on 19 July 1333.
-He was slain at the Battle of Durham, 17 October 1346.
+His son, Sir Michael Scott, heir of Murdostoun, was slain at the Battle of Durham, 17 October 1346.
 He was succeeded by his elder son Robert, who died in 1389, who in turn was succeeded by his son Walter Scott of Murdostoun and Rankelburn.
 On 7 December 1389, he obtained a charter from Robert II of the superiority of Kirkurd, and was honoured by a knighthood.

 On 23 July 1446 by a charter of Excambion the Scotts' lands of Murdostoun and Hartwood were exchanged with Thomas Inglis for his half of the Barony of Branxholm in Roxburghshire.